aviiiij/aviiiij/README.md

 ## Heeeyyy, AJ here 👩🏻 ~
-*I am a Computer Science student in Mumbai.
+*I am a Computer Science student from Mumbai.
 I like to define myself as an artistic person who is very passionate about something once she gets to it.
 Oh and I like to add extra alphabets sometimes to words when i am excitedddd :>*

 <p align="center">
 <img src = "https://arthifis.files.wordpress.com/2018/03/waving-anime.gif?w=499" >